 - Read the comments on your papers in the discussion area and in the summarized feedback.
 Instructors will give you great tips on how to improve for next time.
 If they don’t provide much feedback, ask them how you can do better.

 Things to Remember About Your Instructor

 - You are an important part of the classroom community.

-- We are here to support you in any way we can.
+- They are here to support you in any way they can.

 Building a relationship with your instructor that is professional, reciprocal, and engaging will help you as a student.
 Instructors are here for the same reason you are — to learn and to share.
+Your instructors are always there as you can trust them in helping you succeed in your online education.
+They can provide timely advice, coaching, training, and feedback as well as promote social and active learning.
 Learn as much as you can from each course and stay in contact even after the course is over.
 You never know who you will reach out to for advice, ideas, and resources in the future.
 As USA Today College puts it, “Professors are not only valuable academic advisors, but they are also a wealth of knowledge and connections when it comes time to apply for jobs or graduate school” (Varner, 2014).
 Take this information, and use it to your advantage.